codeAligned/CMU-15213-Lab/4_CacheLab/README.md

 Blocking technique is used for all problems in Part B.

 Estimating/Computing cache miss is an important skill you pick up and get familar with when working on this part.

+There are a lot of notes and explanationn in the `trans.c` file.

+*Sidenote*: I found the 64x64 problem very hard and turned to Google for help.
+When searching in English, most results only contain code but no explanation at all.
+When searching in Chinese "cache lab 解答", a lot of useful blogs and answers come out.

 - 32 x 32
     This part is still handlable.
 The cache can contain at most 8 rows, so the block size cannot be larger than 8, otherwise cache misses occur even within the same block.
 It turns out that 8x8 blocking gives satisfying result.